astronomer/docs/learn/airflow-datasets.md

 :::note Listening for dataset changes

-As of Airflow 2.8, you can use [Listeners](http://apache-airflow-docs.s3-website.eu-central-1.amazonaws.com/docs/apache-airflow/stable/administration-and-deployment/listeners.html#listeners) to enable Airflow to notify you when certain dataset events occur.
-There are two Listener hooks for the following events:
+As of Airflow 2.8, you can use [listeners](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/listeners.html#listeners) to enable Airflow to notify you when certain dataset events occur.
+There are two listener hooks for the following events:

 - on_dataset_created
 - on_dataset_changed

-For examples, please refer to the following document: [Listener Plugin of Airflow](http://apache-airflow-docs.s3-website.eu-central-1.amazonaws.com/docs/apache-airflow/stable/howto/listener-plugin.html)
+For examples, refer to our [Create Airflow listeners tutorial](https://docs.astronomer.io/learn/airflow-listeners).
 :::

 ## Dataset concepts